paramaggarwal/blog/content/b-u./index.md

 ---
-title: "B U."
+title: 'B U.'
-description: "Be you means firmly believing in what you believe in.
+description: 'Be you means firmly believing in what you believe in.
 Things like telling the truth.
 Helping people.
 Keeping your point of view.
 Be you is jumping into the river even when people say its deep.
-Doing…"
+Doing…'
-date: "2016-02-16T13:38:13.614Z"
+date: '2016-02-16T13:38:13.614Z'
 categories:
   - Self Improvement
   - Life Lessons